MammothGrowth/mg_gtm_guide/README.md

 2. Once the gtm-container.json file is downloaded, navigate to the admin options in GTM
 3. Click Import Container
 * Select the 'gtm-container.json' file to upload
-* Select 'Merge' - This will add the tags, triggers, and variables from this file to your environment
+* Select 'Merge' - This will add the tags, triggers, and variables from this file to your environment without overwriting any work already done in your environment
 * Continue
 5. Navigate to Tags >> 'MG - Attach Click Listener'
 * This code should look familiar:) This code attaches the click event listener and provides the block of code that should run upon click